RudraSphere/pineapple-finance/README.md

-# Pineapple Finance: DCA + Diamond Architecture Project
+# Pineapple Finance: DCA + MultiBatch swap with Diamond Architecture Personal Project

-This project implements a Decentralized Finance (DeFi) application using a Diamond architecture to facilitate Dollar Cost Averaging (DCA) strategies across various ERC-20 tokens.
+This project implements a Decentralized Finance (DeFi) application using a Diamond architecture to facilitate Dollar Cost Averaging (DCA) strategies across various ERC-20 tokens and MultiBatch Swap Facet to reduce gas using Diamond.
 The system leverages the Diamond standard (EIP-2535) for flexibility and upgradability, and Uniswap/Quickswap for token swapping and liquidity management.

 ## Overview